 How To Make More Friends And Become More Sociable

-Here is another aspect that everyone has left to chance, just throw the kids in a room, and they will figure it out.
-Although it works when younger, what is now the next line of action as they grow older.
+There is something else everyone has left to chance: throw the kids in a room, and they will figure it out.
+Although it works when younger, what is the next line of action as they age?
 I still have some childhood friends who find it challenging to make new friends after school.
 And remember, your network is your net worth.
-Making friends is one of the major requirements for success; your ability to network and connect with other people will play a significant role in your success.
-That triggers the question that “why are schools not teaching that?”
+Making friends is one of the major requirements for success; your ability to network and connect with others will play a significant role in your success.
+That triggers the question, “Why are schools not teaching that?”

-These are 10 things that I think should be taught in school.
-I believe that people would be better individuals if this happened.
+These are ten things that should be taught in school.
+People would be better individuals if they learned this stuff.